department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-04-Household information section usability/research-plan.md

 - (b) Are you able to join the Zoom session using this assistive technology?
 (Answer should be yes to satisfy criteria for screen reader)

 For recuriting 2 mobile users
 - Are you able to join the Zoom session from a smart phone such as a Samsung Galaxy or Apple iPhone?
 Any kind of smart phone will work, as long as it connects to the internet.
-(Answer should be yes to satisfy criteria for 4 mobile users)
+(Answer should be yes to satisfy criteria)